Lin2907/Symphony/README.md

    + Letter fade effect used on Menu, About and Contact page was taken from WEBD 5 book from ILS Hamburg school

-   + The icons in the footer and for the Contaact page were taken from [Font Awesome](https://fontawesome.com/)
+   + The icons in the footer and for the Contact page were taken from [Font Awesome](https://fontawesome.com/)

-   + The text for About me and Menu pages was generated with Chat GPT

    + The Favicon was taken from [Favicon.io](https://favicon.io/)